 It’s not just plants that can carry out photosynthesis.
-Some bacteria called blue green bacteria carry out this process too as do seaweed and algae, which botanists tell us are not technically plants, although they do look like them.
-Surprisingly, plants and other photosynthesizers don’t release all the oxygen they make; they need some for their own use.
+Some bacteria called blue green bacteria carry out this process too, as do seaweed and algae, which are not technically plants but do look like them.
+Surprisingly, plants and other photosynthesisers don’t release all the oxygen they make.
+They need some for their own use.

-Plants and almost all living things need oxygen, not to breathe (a classic schoolchild comment) but for a complicated chemical reaction which happens include every living cell.
-This reaction, the bane of some biology student’s life, is known as aerobic respiration.
+Plants and almost all living things need oxygen, not to breathe but for a complicated chemical reaction which happens inside every living cell.
+This reaction is known as aerobic respiration.
 Using glucose or fatty acids as the energy source, the energy needed to carry out everything that keeps humans, fish and all other living things alive is released continuously in this process.

-There is another sort of respiration that can take place without oxygen; it’s called anaerobic respiration and does not produce much energy, between 5% and 8% of the quantity produced from aerobic respiration.
-It’s why neither humans nor fish can rely on anaerobic respiration for long.
-That’s why we need to get fish back in the water as soon as we are able after unhooking them.
-The toughest fish in this regard is probably the crucian carp, which produces alcohol as a bi-product of anaerobic respiration.
+There is another sort of respiration that can take place without oxygen.
+It’s called anaerobic respiration and does not produce much energy, between 5% and 8% of the quantity produced from aerobic respiration.
+So neither humans nor fish can rely on anaerobic respiration for long.

 We use an instrument called a dissolved oxygen meter to measure the concentration of oxygen dissolved in the water.

 These are not cheap pieces of kit.
-On top of that, they can be temperamental and need regular servicing to stay reliable when you most need them.
+On top of that, they can be temperamental and need regular servicing to stay reliable when you need them most.

-If the organisms begin to die off rapidly you get what is known as an algal crash.
+If these organisms begin to die off rapidly, you get what is known as an algal crash.
 This acts as a food source for bacteria and so you get an increase in the numbers of bacteria in the water.
 These decomposing bacteria don’t produce their own oxygen, rather they use it up, sometime rapidly depleting the available supplies in the water and leading to a huge decrease in oxygen levels.
-These algal crashes are often the cause of fish kills on many fisheries.
+These algal crashes are the cause of many fish kills on fisheries.

-As the charity who look after and brings to life 2,000 miles of waterways, one of our key roles here in the national fisheries and angling team is to look after the wellbeing of our fish.
-Not just to service the healthy aspirations of tens of thousands of anglers.
-Fish play a vital part in the wider ecology of the waterways as food for iconic species such as kingfishers and herons.
+We look after and bring to life around 2,000 miles of waterways, so one of our key roles is to look after the wellbeing of our fish, and not just to service the healthy aspirations of tens of thousands of anglers.
+Fish play a vital part in the wider ecology of the waterways, as food for iconic species such as kingfishers and herons.

-If you spot fish in distress or see pollution that could affect them then here are the numbers to call:
+If you spot fish in distress or see pollution that could affect them, here are the emergency numbers to call.